koskath/arete2/course_content/SC/md_files/Lecture1/lecture_1_slide_17_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Logistics = management of what type of activities? order processing
+# Logistics = management of what type of
-Information-
-flow-related
-material-
-transportation
-flow-
-related
-warehousing
-handling
+activities?
+It includes information-flow-related activities such as order processing, as well as material-flow-related activities such as transportation, warehousing and handling.

 05.02.2025 Slide 17